How to Resolve Sage 50 Keeps Crashing or Freezing?

 • Go to the location of your data path

-• Remove any .PTR, .MKD, and .PTL files were found in the Forms and Company data folders.
+• Remove any .PTR, .MKD, and .PTL files found in the Forms and Company data folders.

 • Check to see if the form prints correctly by opening Sage 50.